Pablo Yoma

 Pablo Yoma Syrjäläinen (born July 9, 1962) is a retired football defender from Chile.

+Career

 He played club football for Universidad Católica, Everton and Fernández Vial in Chile.
 At Universidad Católica, he achieved the greatest successes of his career, beginning with the title of the U-19 Croix International Tournament, considered a youth club world championship at the time, and titles in the Chilean Primera División tournaments of 1984 and 1987, among others.
 At Católica, he had as teammates Juvenal Olmos, Marco Cornez, Mario Lepe, Miguel Ángel Neira, Raimundo Tupper, Luka Tudor and Osvaldo Hurtado.

+Personal life

+His maternal grandfather, August Syrjäläinen, was the goalkeeper for Finland at the 1912 Summer Olympics.
+In addition, his father, Pedro Yoma, was a Chilean athlete who competed in 400 metres hurdles at the 1952 Summer Olympics.